weiland/mac-setup/readme.md

 Starting with a brand new macOS:

-1. Make sure to be connected to a wifi network
+1. Make sure to be connected to a wifi network (or LAN)
+2. Configure TouchID when setting up
-2. Login to iCloud
+2. Login to iCloud (but may skip photos)

 ### Bootstrap a new machine